matter-labs/zksync-web-era-docs/docs/tools/testing/README.md

-# Local testing strategies for zkSync Era
+# Testing strategies for zkSync Era

 zkSync Era provides two distinct testing environments for your development needs

 - Dockerized Local Setup
 - In-Memory Node.

 Each solution boasts unique characteristics tailored to diverse use cases.
 This guide aims to unpack the intricacies of these tools, aiding you in selecting the setup best suited for your development workflow.